London Tavern Trails™ operates private pre-booked guided walking tours of London's historic pubs

 We will tell you about the history of each pub visited on the tour and inform you about the history of the local area.
 You will discover things about beer and brewing that perhaps you didn't know.
 All the pubs we visit serve real ale, as well as other beers, wines and spirits, and soft drinks.
 There is no obligation to buy a drink or spend money in any of the pubs we visit.

-We welcome children on our guided walks.
+We welcome children of 14 years of age and over on our guided walks.
 Under UK Licensing Laws, children under 16 are allowed in pubs so long as they are accompanied by someone who is 18 years or over.
+But different pubs tend to have different rules, so please ask us in advance if you intend to bring a 14-17 year old on one of our tours.
 Children under 18 are not permitted to buy or to consume alcohol in a pub.

 We are supporters of the Campaign for Real Ale.
 CAMRA campaigns for real ale and real pubs.